xuantiep/xdeb-org/content/post/sennheiser-hd6xx-fiio-k5pro-mac.md

 ---

 When at my desk I am now listing to music via a pair of Sennheiser HD6XX from Drop.
 They are connected to my iMac via a FiiO K5PRO headphone apm/DAC.
-It just works and a pleasure to listen to.
+It just works and are a pleasure to listen to.

 The first track I almost always play to test new equipment is Norah Jones "Sunrise" from the album "Feels like home".
 It is a good example of music I like.
 Sennheiser 500 and 600 series are know for neutral sound with very good midrange.
 Perfect fit for acoustic and vocal music that I like.